Big data and AI in the Cambridge Norwich Tech Corridor

 Norwich has gained a reputation for digital expertise, particularly in design and user experience, while the Tech Corridor’s wide open spaces and existing strengths in agri-tech, energy and life sciences make it the perfect place to deploy and test new technologies.

-The manufacturing power of the Corridor makes it the perfect place to assemble the myriad circuits and sensors that run connected devices and harvest data.
+The design and manufacturing power of the Tech Corridor makes it the perfect place to assemble the myriad circuits and sensors that run connected devices and harvest data.
 Companies such as Vanilla Electronics at Thetford are able to build some of the world’s most advanced electronic products, offering services from prototyping right through to testing and maintenance.

 Contact the Tech Corridor team to find out more about the opportunities for digital companies in the region.